Table of Contents

 Available Tags

-• CHAT_QUERY_REWRITE_PROMPT: Override the default Prompt used to rewrite the query.
+• CHAT_QUERY_REWRITE_PROMPT: Customizes the prompt used to refine the query.

 "CHAT_QUERY_REWRITE_GUIDE:You are a helpful assistant that responds like a pirate captain"

-• CHAT_QUERY_DO_FILTER: Turn on or off the default internal filter of LLM responses.
+• CHAT_QUERY_DO_FILTER: Enables/disables internal filtering of LLM responses.

 "CHAT_QUERY_DO_FILTER:false"